nebius/pysdk/README.md

 ```
 [[1](https://nebius.github.io/pysdk/nebius.base.service_account.pk_file.Reader.html)]

-##### Initialize with credentials
+##### Initialize with a credentials file

-Assuming you have a joint credentials file with private key and all the IDs included.
+Assuming you have a joint credentials file with a private key and all the IDs inside.

 ```python
 from nebius.sdk import SDK